colinmarc/colinmarc.github.com/blind.md

 Will, hesitant, stayed mostly silent, watching Piper.
 She, too, was entranced, consumed by the music.
 Her eyes were half-closed, and her arm raised and fell gently with everyone else’s.
 She sang loudly, but her voice was not harsh like some of the others’.
 It was gentle.

-After first singing just the syllables (“fa-sol-la-sol-la-fa”), they sang again the entire song again, but with the words.
+After first singing just the syllables (“fa-sol-la-sol-la-fa”), they sang the entire song again, but with the words.
 This time, the melody coalesced for him a bit more, and he was able to sing along a bit.
 Will tried his best to follow his part, but he still felt like an outsider to whatever experience the singers, and Piper, shared.

 ***